-These archives include documents, manuscripts, maps and photographs and relate to families, businesses, local authorities, solicitors, societies and schools.
-The Office then makes these resources publicly accessible.
+These resources include documents, manuscripts, maps and photographs and relate to families, local businesses, local authorities, solicitors, societies and schools.

-The Archive have a vast range of resources, so whether you wish to research your family history, conduct research for a school, college or university assignment, trace the history of a house or study local history, you will find the documents held of use.
+The Archive has a vast range of widely differing resources, so whether you wish to research your family history, conduct research for a school, college or university assignment, trace the history of a house or study the history of your local area, you will find the documents held of use.

 The knowledgeable and helpful staff are always on hand to help should you have any questions or require assistance.

 For information regarding their collections, opening hours and directions, please visit the appropriate sections of their Home Page.
 Records held by the Archive include:

 Other resources are accessible in their Library, which include books relating to Barrow and several periodicals from local societies.

 When journeying to the Archive on the bus, buses to Barrow stop opposite the Archive on Duke Street.

 The train station is 5-10 minutes walk from the Office.
 Trains to Barrow run from Preston, Lancaster, and Carlisle.

 If travelling by car, parking is limited to 2 hours nearby, but there is a pay and display car park on Duke Street behind the Town Hall.

 You are required to give advance notice if you wish to peruse any of their collections.